samoc96/Monopoly/README.md

             - If after all his assets are mortgaged his money is still negative then he is declared bankrupt
             - The mortgaged assets are left with no owners and can be bought when landed on like before
     - Players not obliged to pay double rent when monopoly achieved
+- One other thing to note is that when rolling the dice you must hit 'Enter' twice as the first time is seen as an input.
 **Teamwork**:
 - Unfortunately my partner was not prepared to put in the work for this project so I was left to implement it alone.
 - I wasted a lot of time trying to encourgae him to produce classes to enable me to complete the project but it was a disaster.